 Shim Overlay

 Shim overlay consists of applying 1.25 inches of pavement over the existing paved surface.
 The shim overlay strengthens the existing pavement thickness and provides a smooth riding surface.
-Existing manhole and catch basin covers are required to be raised prior to placing the shim overlay.
+Existing maintenance holes and catch basin covers are required to be raised prior to placing the shim overlay.

 Cold Plane and Overlay

-Cold planing consists of removing the surface of the existing pavement to a specific depth, and then a 1.5-inch pavement overlay is applied over the cold planed surface.
+Cold planing consists of removing the surface of the existing pavement to a specific depth, and then a 1.5-inch pavement overlay is applied over the cold-planed surface.
 Cold planing creates grooves in the existing pavement to interlock with the new overlay, which provides a stronger pavement section.
 The cold plane and overlay strategy can be used to re-establish roadway cross-sections and improve drainage.
-As with the shim overlay strategy, existing manhole and catch basin covers are required to be raised prior to placing the overlay.
+As with the shim overlay strategy, existing maintenance hole and catch basin covers are required to be raised prior to placing the overlay.

 Reclamation